 From Fayetteville, North Carolina, USA:

-My 6 year old daughter has Type 1 diabetes.
-She was diagnosed two years ago.
+My 6-year-old daughter has Type 1 diabetes.
+She was diagnosed about 15 months ago.
 No matter what we do she seems to run high in the morning.
-I have heard mention of Dawn Syndrome.
+If have heard mention of Dawns Syndrome.
 Can you please explain this to me?

 Posted to Hyperglycemia and DKA